-Disclosure 2022 Units Percentage of employees to whom the organization's anti-corruption policies and procedures have been communicated to 100 % Number of business partners to whom the organization's anti-corruption policies and procedures have been communicated to Not Available # Percentage of directors and management that have received anti-corruption training 100 % Percentage of employees that have received anti- corruption Training 1 100 %
+Disclosure 2023 Units Percentage of employees to whom the organization's anti-corruption policies and procedures have been communicated to 100 % Number of business partners to whom the organization's anti-corruption policies and procedures have been communicated to Not Available # Percentage of directors and management that have received anti-corruption training 100 % Percentage of employees that have received anti- corruption Training 1 100 %

 1RCR's Anti-Corruption programs are embodied in the parent (RLC) Code of Business Conduct and Ethics, Conflict of Interest, Offenses Subject to Disciplinary Action (OSDA), among others whereas employees go into training upon on-boarding.
-The Corporate Governance Training (2022 Gokongwei Group Innovation Festival) was held last June 16, 2022.
+In-house Corporate Governance Training for directors and executives were held via webinars on June 14, 2023, and October 19, 2023, entitled, "UNBOX EXTRA: The Gokongwei Group Innovation Festival - The Generative Revolution: Exploring the Advancements and applications of AI Driven Creativity".